Shkrebela/Lambda/README.md

-# Lending Lambda
+# Landing Lambda
-The project was created for the portfolio (non-commercial purposes).<br> Find the template used the [link](https://www.oxygenna.com/freebies/free-one-page-psd-template)
+The project was created for the portfolio (non-commercial purposes).<br> Find the template used the [link](https://www.oxygenna.com/freebies/free-one-page-psd-template) <br> Also you can visit this [page](https://shkrebela.github.io/Lambda/) to view the site on GitHub Page

 ![](https://github.com/Shkrebela/TEST/blob/master/ezgif.com-optimize.gif?raw=true)